 Tie the two sets of tail ends of the chain together securely.

-Cut the tails to a length of 1", then move the handle brace so that the ends are inside the cozy.
-Repeat for the other side of the cozy.
+Cut the tails to a length of 1", then move the handle brace so the ends are inside the cozy.
+Repeat for the other side.

 Slip these over your mug handles to hold the cozy in place.